CDAGaming/CraftPresence-Mirror/README.md

 You can configure these Sub-Placeholders throughout the `Biome Messages` area of the Config Gui.

-If you wish to use these placeholders on their own, you can do so via the `&BIOME:[placeholderName]` format.
+If you wish to use these placeholders on their own, you can do so via the `&BIOME:[placeholderName]&` format.

 Example: `&BIOME:BIOME&` == `&BIOME&`